🔥 PSPS Wildfire Season · California Battery Backup · 2026

 LightReach Battery Lease

 Lease a battery with $0 down through LightReach.
-Backup power and NEM 3.0 self-consumption benefits without ownership cost.
-Available as standalone battery or bundled with solar PPA.
+PSPS backup and NEM 3.0 self-consumption bill savings without ownership cost.
+Available as standalone battery or bundled with a solar PPA.

 See What Your Home

 60 seconds.
 No credit pull.
 No obligation.
-We'll show you every battery option — Tesla Powerwall, SolarEdge, Enphase — with NEM 3.0 self-consumption strategy and full bill impact built in.
-Local follow-up within 1 hour.
+We'll show you every battery option with PSPS backup configuration, NEM 3.0 bill savings, and full monthly impact built into your free estimate.

 Licensed EPC partner Solar Savings Direct · CSLB #1065773